learn-co-curriculum/learn-workflow-ide/README.md

 learn submit
 ```

-That's all it takes, you can run `learn submit` from any lab directory and your solution will be submitted to Learn for review.
+That's all it takes.
+You can run `learn submit` from any lab directory and your solution will be submitted to Learn for review.

 ![learn submit](https://s3.amazonaws.com/learn-verified/LearnSubmit2.png)